armbian/documentation/docs/Developer-Guide_Build-Preparation.md

     ./compile.sh BOARD=cubietruck BRANCH=next KERNEL_ONLY=yes RELEASE=xenial

 Note: Option `BUILD_ALL` cannot be set to "yes" via command line parameter.

+## Base and descendant configuration

+You can create one base configuration (`config-base.conf`) and use this in descendant config (`config-dev.conf`).
+Three parameters (BRANCH, RELEASE, COMPRESS_OUTPUTIMAGE) will be overwritten.

+	. ./config-base.conf

+	BRANCH="dev"
+	RELEASE="buster"
+	COMPRESS_OUTPUTIMAGE="sha,gz"

 # Using our automated build system